 YOLOv6 Architecture

 YOLOv6 architecture is composed of the following parts: a backbone, a neck, and a head.
 The backbone mainly determines the feature representation ability.
-Additionally, its design has a critical influence on the run inference efficiency since it carries a large portion of computation cost.
+Additionally, its design has a critical influence on the run inference efficiency since it carries a large portion of the computational cost.

 The neck’s purpose is to aggregate the low-level physical features with high-level semantic features and build up pyramid feature maps at all levels.
 The head consists of several convolutional layers and predicts final detection results according to multi-level features assembled by the neck.